meekotherogue/by-night/favourites/paintings/gallery.md

   includeSelf: true
 ---

-Here is a collection of my personal favourite paintings in no particular order
+Here is a collection of my personal favourite paintings in no particular order.

-These are completed works done with traditional mediums such as acrylic and watercolour paints, as well as acrylic pouring mediums
+These are completed works done with traditional mediums such as acrylic and watercolour paints, as well as acrylic pouring mediums.